 Abstract

-The present study analyses the economics of sugarcane production with special reference to the cost of cultivation, returns, and break-even analysis in the Narsinghpur district of Madhya Pradesh.
+The present study analyses the economics of sugarcane production with special reference to the cost of cultivation, returns and break-even analysis in the Narsinghpur district of Madhya Pradesh.
 Primary data were collected from 120 randomly selected sugarcane growers across 12 villages in Kareli and Gadarwara blocks during the 2024–25 agricultural year.
 Standard cost concepts and farm budgeting techniques were employed for analysis.
 The results revealed that the total cost of cultivation increased with farm size, ranging from ₹1,27,115.36 per hectare on small farms to ₹1,47,823.37 per hectare on large farms.
 Gross returns and net returns were highest for large farms due to higher productivity.
 The benefit–cost ratio remained stable across all farm categories, indicating the economic viability of sugarcane cultivation.
 Break-even analysis showed that the actual yield exceeded the break-even yield across all farm sizes, confirming the profitability of sugarcane production in the study area.
 High input costs and pest incidence expenses emerged as major constraints.
 Farmers emphasized the need for subsidized inputs, mechanisation, and better irrigation.

 Keywords: Sugarcane, Cost of cultivation, Profitability, Break-even analysis, Constraints